karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

       sh 'npm install'
       ```

-  - Run the tests:
+  - Run the tests and handle test failures:
+    - Use the `catchError` block to wrap the test execution command.
-    - Use the `sh` command to execute the `npm test` command (or the appropriate test command specified in your `package.json` file).
+    - Inside the `catchError` block, use the `sh` command to execute the `npm test` command (or the appropriate test command specified in your `package.json` file).
-    - This command runs the test script defined in the `scripts` section of the `package.json` file.
-    - The test script typically executes the test runner (e.g., Jest, Mocha) and runs the test cases defined in your project.
+    - If the tests fail, the `catchError` block will catch the error and execute the specified steps.
+    - Use the `error` command inside the `catchError` block to mark the build as failed and provide an appropriate error message.
+    - The `error` command will abort the pipeline and prevent further execution of subsequent stages.

       ```groovy
+      catchError(buildResult: 'FAILURE', stageResult: 'FAILURE') {
         sh 'npm test'
-      ```

-  - Handle test failures:
-    - Add a `catchError` block to catch any errors that occur during the test execution.
-    - Inside the `catchError` block, you can define the steps to be taken if the tests fail.
-    - For example, you can use the `error` command to mark the build as failed and provide an appropriate error message.
-    - This ensures that the pipeline fails early if the tests do not pass, preventing further execution of subsequent stages.

-      ```groovy
-      catchError(buildResult: 'FAILURE', stageResult: 'FAILURE') {
         error "Tests failed.
 Please fix the failing tests and rerun the pipeline."
       }
       ```